SteveHodge/assistantdm/readme.txt

 ---=== NEW HIGH LEVEL APP ARCHITECTURE ===---
 The Module system will be used for coordinating parts of the system, and loading/saving app and installation specific settings (server addresses, hardware related settings, directory defaults etc).
 Party (which may need a rename) will coordinate campaign related stuff including ruleset preferences, characters, and current encounter state.
+Might want to make CharacterLibrary to be the core "campaign" object that does the loading/saving and handles rulesets and other campaign level stuff.
+Party would still handle the Party element.

 ---=== NEW NOTIFICATION IMPLEMENTATION ===---
 Plan is for there to be a single listener list (per character).
 Listeners will provide a string template for the sources they are interested in.
 Events will then be sent to interested listeners.